 Marisol Adriana Burgueño is the National Senior Manager of Digital Strategies and Innovation.
 Before BUILD, Marisol dedicated her career to public advocacy and the intersection of design and social impact.
 Marisol received her Master’s in Product Design & Development from ELISAVA Barcelona School of Engineering and holds a Bachelors in Industrial Design from California College of the Arts.
 Marisol started her career by working in various roles in product design and visual communications for social entrepreneurship companies.
 After leaving the for-profit sector, she put her knowledge of design and background in communications to use, working with nonprofit anti-violence organizations and educational programs for under-served youth in the Bay Area.
 Marisol’s goals are fueled by her passion to bring an end to the cycles of violence and poverty in her community.
 She is focused on strengthening community partnerships, increasing access to resources and public awareness.

-Rashaida is a lifelong educator who enjoys providing life changing opportunities to students and coaching and supporting teachers.
-As BUILD’s first Satellite Program Director, Rashaida supports partner schools and organizations across the country implement the BUILD experience with their students.
-Her support ranges from curriculum development to student event support.
+Rashaida is a lifelong educator who enjoys providing life-changing opportunities to students and coaching and supporting teachers.
+She joined BUILD as its first Satellite Program Director, supporting partner schools and organizations across the country to implement the BUILD experience with their students.
+Her support ranged from curriculum development to student event support.
+She now serves as Program Director, National Partnerships.
 Rashaida’s goal is to support teachers and students as BUILD expands across the country.

 Rashaida is excited to join the BUILD team so that she can combine her love for coaching teachers with entrepreneurship.
 As an entrepreneur herself, Rashaida has learned how to run and manage her own businesses through trial and error.
 She recognizes the value that BUILD provides as we teach students the skills early on that allow them to thrive as young entrepreneurs, ready to be successful young adults in the 21st Century.
 Rashaida finds value in knowing that her work with BUILD provides new opportunities for students that look like her, opportunities that students of color deserve to receive, but often are denied simply due to the color of their skin or where they live.